grislyeye/grislyeye.com/content/blog/spark-lifepath-system/spark-lifepath-system.md

 ![Cover of Gloriana](./content/blog/spark-lifepath-system/gloriana.png "Cover of Gloriana")

-One of the ideas I've been throwing about is "Tables For Everything," or all elements of my setting: rumours, locations, NPCs, etc. Everything is tabulated so that it can be randomly selected at a moments notice during play or prep.
+I've been throwing around the idea of using tables for all elements of my setting: rumours, locations, NPCs, etc. Everything is tabulated so that it can be randomly selected at a moments notice, during play or prep.
 It has a number of benefits.
 Firstly, it's an aid for improvisation and naturalism.

-And it's a really succinct way of describing your setting.
+It's also a succinct way of describing your setting.
 With a [spark table](https://www.bastionland.com/2017/11/electric-modernity-and-spark-tables.html), and the random tables I mentioned, you can get a pretty clear expression of your world.

-They can be used in other contexts.
-In this particular case, you can use them as a lifepath system. !!!!!!!!!!!WHY?!?!?
+I've found these random tables are flexible tools, and can be used in other contexts, like an impromptu lifepath system. !!!!!!!!!!!WHY?!?!?

 <aside>